nuxt/docs/en/api/configuration-generate.md

 fallback: 'fallbackPage.html'
 ```

  *Note: Multiple services (e.g. Netlify) detect a `404.html` automatically.
-For those that don't you will need to manually create a redirect file that redirects `404` to `404.html` *
+If you configure your webserver on your own, please consult it's documentation to find out how to set up an error page (and set it to the `404.html` file) *

 ## interval